Ukrainian forces reclaim port city from rebels

 In central Mariupol, police cordoned off several streets, where roadblocks of sandbags and concrete blocks, once manned by rebels, were riddled with bullet holes, and the burnt-out hulk of an armoured personnel carrier with rebel insignia smouldered.

 "At 10:34 a.m.
-(0734 GMT/8.34 a.m.
-BST), the Ukrainian flag was raised over City Hall in Mariupol," Interior Minister Arsen Avakov wrote on Facebook.
+(0734 GMT), the Ukrainian flag was raised over City Hall in Mariupol," Interior Minister Arsen Avakov wrote on Facebook.
 That was less than six hours after the attack began on the city of 500,000, Ukraine's biggest port on the Azov Sea.

 A ministry aide said government forces had attacked after surrounding the rebels and giving them 10 minutes to surrender.
 At least five separatists and two servicemen were killed before many of the rebels fled.